Home » Planning and Prep » Universal Design – Your Forever Timber Frame Home

 Universal Design in Bathrooms

-Bathrooms can be dangerous and difficult for everyone, so ensuring they are safe is very important no matter your age or health.
+Bathrooms can be a dangerous and difficult place for everyone, so making sure they are safe is very important no matter your age or health.
 Some of the safety and accessibility features to consider include:

-• Grab Bars – Safety bars should be placed in the shower and the toilet.
+• Grab Bars – Safety bars should be placed in both the shower and next to the toilet.
 They must be properly installed on studs.

-• Curbless Shower – A curbless shower is a practical solution safer than stepping in and out of a bathtub shower.
-Children have problems clambering out of a tub, and folks with knee or leg problems find a standard bathtub challenging.
-This shower allows people with wheelchairs, crutches, or walkers easy access and independence.
-Just be sure to use slip-proof tiles on the floor of both the shower and the rest of the room, so wetness doesn’t make the room an accident just waiting to happen.
+• Curbless Shower – A curbless shower is a practical solution that’s safer than stepping in and out of a bathtub shower.
+Children have problems clambering out of a tub and folks with knee or leg problems find a standard bathtub a challenge as well.
+This type of shower allows people with wheelchairs, crutches or walkers easy access and independence.
+Just be sure to use slip-proof tiles on the floor of both the shower and the rest of the room so wetness doesn’t make the room an accident just waiting to happen.

 • The shower controls should be offset to allow operation outside the space.